timothyhull/breadpool-self-eval/docs/index.md

             - I need to improve my consistency as a JT by serving in the role more frequently.
                 - I will sometimes go for weeks or months without serving as a JT, and, even with advanced preparation, it may take me several jams to relax and feel like I do not have to think about everything I'm doing and need to do.
             - I will sometimes focus so much on responding to timeouts as quickly as possible that I forget to stop my game clock stopwatch immediately.
-                - I need to continue to practice holding my game clock stopwatch in a way that allows me to signal timeouts and press the "Stop" button simultaneously
+                - I need to continue to practice holding my game clock stopwatch in a way that allows me to signal timeouts and press the "Stop" button simultaneously.

     ??? stopwatch "PBM :material-cursor-default-click:"